arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_delete.md

 @startDocuBlock post_admin_backup_delete
 @brief delete a specific local backup

-@RESTHEADER{POST /_admin/backup/delete, Delete a hot backup}
+@RESTHEADER{POST /_admin/backup/delete, Delete a backup}

 @RESTDESCRIPTION

-Delete a specific local backup identified by
+Delete a specific local backup identified by the given `id`.

 @RESTBODYPARAM{id,string,required,string}
 The identifier for this backup.